 Step #2 Open a Timeline

-Your next move is to go to Window > Timeline and select Create Video Timeline.
+Your next move is to go to Window > Timeline (this is where you’’ll animate all your layers) and select Create Video Timeline.
 Here you will be able to turn your Layers into Frames and turn your several static images into a single animated GIF.
 If it wasn’t selected automatically, click the Timeline Window and select Create Frame Animation.

 Step #3 Turn layers into animation frames

 Now you need to convert your Layers (photos) into frames.
 Select the menu of the Timeline Panel and click on Make Frames From Layers.
 They will be displayed in the Timeline Panel.

 Step #4 Edit frame duration and loop settings